-If you are new to ForzaTune Pro, it’s the original tuning calculator app that makes it easy to tune suspension and gears in Forza.
-It’s different because it can calculate balanced tunes with just a few details about your car, and lets you customize the results easily.
+A little bit of background: ForzaTune Pro is the original tuning calculator app for suspension and gear tuning in Forza.
+People like how it calculates balanced tunes with just a few details about your car, and lets you customize the results easily.
 Read on to learn why adding support for Forza Horizon 5 was more difficult than expected.

 Forza Horizon 5 Tuning is Different